 Arne Westad is a historian of contemporary international affairs who has a particular interest in strategies and decision-making.
 His work has explored the Cold War in the global South (The Global Cold War, 2005) and the establishment of China’s Communist government (Decisive Encounters, 2003).
 He has also written broader surveys for a general readership.
 Restless Empire (2012) provides an overview of China’s international affairs since 1750.
 The History of the World (6th ed., 2013) attempts to outline major trends in human development and show historical processes that keep affecting us today.

 Professor Westad has held visiting fellowships at Cambridge University, the University of Florence, and New York University, and has been the recipient of major grants from the John D. and Catharine T. MacArthur Foundation and the British Arts and Humanities Research Council.
 In the 1990s he served as the international coordinator of the Russian Foreign Ministry’s Advisory Group on Declassification and Archival Access and has advised several other governments on such issues.
-From 2013 to 2016, Professor Westad also served as a visiting research professor at Hong Kong University.
+From 2013 to 2016, Professor Westad also served as a visiting research professor at Hong Kong University, and from 2016 he is a guest professor in the History Department at Peking University.

 Professor Westad is currently working on two research projects.
-One is an international history of the conflict between capitalism and its opponents in the twentieth century, to be published in 2017 as The Cold War: A World History.
+One is a brief history of China-Korea relations, to be published by Harvard University Press in 2020.
 The other is a history of China’s political, economic, and social transformation between the late 1960s and the early 1980s.